Pre-Arrival Information for Students

 Health and Insurance

 UT Health Science Center requires that all students be covered by a health insurance policy.
 International students should also have medical evacuation coverage in the amount of $10,000 and repatriation of remains coverage in the amount of $7,500.
-UTHSC has a policy available for students to purchase during orientation, and International Affairs has information on an alternative policy for international students who may be interested.
-See UT insurance information.
+UTHSC has a policy available for students to purchase during orientation.
+See health insurance information.

 J-1 students are required by Department of State regulations to purchase health insurance for themselves and any J-2 dependents in the U.S. Information on the policy specifications is provided separately for J-1 students.